aspose-cells-cloud/Aspose.Cells-Products/cells/en/nodejs/saveas/jpg-to-dif/_index.md

 ---
-title: Save JPG as DIF API for NodeJS
+title: Save JPG as DIF using NodeJS
-description: Using Aspose.Cells Cloud SDK for NodeJS to save JPG format file as DIF format file.
+description: Utilizing Aspose.Cells Cloud SDK for NodeJS to save JPG format file as DIF format file.
-url: /nodejs/saveas/jpg-to-dif/

 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true" >}}
-{{< blocks/products/cells/cells-cloud-upper-banner h1="NodeJS API to save JPG as DIF" h2="NodeJS library to save JPG as DIF" p="Use Cells SaveAs REST API to create customized spreadsheet workflows in NodeJS.
+{{< blocks/products/cells/cells-cloud-upper-banner h1="Save JPG as DIF" h2="NodeJS library for saving JPG as DIF" p="Use SaveAs API of Cells Cloud to create customized spreadsheet workflows in NodeJS.
 This is a professional solution to save JPG as DIF and other document formats online using NodeJS." urlsection="saveas/jpg-to-dif/" >}}
 {{< blocks/products/pf/main-container >}}

 {{< blocks/products/cells/cells-cloud-section isGrey="true"  title="Save a JPG file as DIF in NodeJS" >}}